RESTORING IMMUNITY CONTROL OF GI CANCERS

 Complementary Strategies

-This approach combines two complementary tumor-killing strategies:
+This approach combines two complementary tumor-killing strategies.
+Unlike conventional cancer immunotherapies, TNM stimulates both:

 Product Development Stages

-TIMNano aims to progress through the five stages of product development including:
+TIMNano aims to progress through the five stages of product development, including:

-1. Good Manufacturing Practice (GMP) production (with technology transfer and scale-up already accomplished).
+1. Good Manufacturing Practice (GMP) production (with technology transfer and scale-up already accomplished)

-2. Non-clinical efficacy studies.
+2. Non-clinical efficacy studies

-3. Safety studies.
+3. Safety studies

-4. Toxicokinetic studies.
+4. Toxicokinetic studies

-This will be followed by the subsequent filing of an Investigational Medicinal Product Dossier (IMPD) with the European Medicines Agency (EMA).
-A Phase 1/2 clinical trial will be initiated in the third year of the project.
+The use of industrial-scale products is planned within the first 2 years.
+This will be followed by the subsequent filing of an Investigational Medicinal Product Dossier (IMPD) with the European Medicines Agency (EMA), and then a Phase 1/2 clinical trial will be initiated in the third year of the project.

 Funding and Support

-Funding and support from the European Innovation Council (EIC) will be critical in founding a spin-off company and securing additional investments from private investors, venture capital, and investment banks.
 This support is crucial to further complete the clinical development program by ourselves or upon merger and acquisition deal with a larger Pharma company.

 Financiële details & Tijdlijn